 AI Event Policy

-Talks, reading groups, and events across the Stanford AI lab community.
+Talks, reading groups, and events across the Stanford AI lab community, now held on remotely on Zoom or other virtual meeting platforms.
 Note that some events are open to the public, some are open to only to Stanford people, and others are open to only individual groups (audience is denoted by brackets).
 If you are in the Stanford AI lab and would like to add an event, you can get edit access by contacting the respective representative from your research group.

 The Stanford AI Lab Distinguished Speaker Series features talks given by the leaders of AI.
 The goal of these talks is to give an overview and foster discussion about the progress and challenges in the various disciplines of AI.